Erma River near Tran

 Erma River near Tran is a painting by the artist Nikola Petrov (1881–1916) from around 1910.

 Analysis

-It represents a landscape of the river gorge near the town of Tran with a flock of geese are depicted in the foreground on the nearer shore, and trees in the background across the river.
+It represents a landscape of the Erma River Gorge near the town of Tran with a flock of geese are depicted in the foreground on the nearer shore, and trees in the background across the river.

 Description

 The painting's dimensions are 68 x 96 centimeters.
 The painting was purchased in 1913 by the National Museum in Sofia.
 It then became part of the permanent collection of the National Art Gallery (Bulgaria).